roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 ![image-20240704162745584](./assets/image-20240704162745584.png)

-By considering the operations that are going to extend our entities the class diagram has been transformed into this one, who add three new properties to **Transaction**, that are:
+Considering the operations that will extend our entities, the class diagram has been updated to include three new properties in **Transaction**:

 - `KIND_OF_PRODUCT`
 - `FEELING_OF_SECURITY`